hyperform-dev/hyperform/README.md

 ### 🔍 Infer your AWS or Google Cloud credentials

-Hyperform reads your AWS or Google Cloud credentials from a file called `hyperform.json`.
-You can use `hf init` to guess automatically guess them.
+Hyperform reads AWS or Google Cloud credentials from a file called `hyperform.json`.
+You can type `hf init` to create it automatically (consults first `ENV`, then `.aws` and `.gcloud`.

 ```sh